 No, there are no open calls at present.

-Award details of the five research projects awarded by UKRI are shown in our online grants browser - Grants on the Web:
+Award details of the research projects awarded by UKRI are shown in our online grants browser - Grants on the Web: View details of funded applications - external link

 The governance of the UK Clean Air programme encompasses a number of different bodies which undertake different roles.